BRCprojects/bitrubcoin-legacy/README.md

 repository for a particular show-stopping issue you are experiencing.
 It is generally a better idea to use a tagged release for stability.

-Anyone is able to contribute to AEON.
+Anyone is able to contribute to BITRUBCOIN.
 If you have a fix or code change, feel free to submit is as a pull request.
 In cases where the change is relatively small or does not affect other parts of the codebase it may be merged in immediately by any one of the collaborators.
 On the other hand, if the change is particularly large or complex, it